mrintern/baddie-watch/README.md

 * Unfinished project, proceed with caution d00d
+* Update 4/4/2022: the watch is no longer for sale (likely because it was impossible to change the example code on the watch using the instructions provided on the creators github).
+If you bought the watch already, hopefully you'll find this attempt at fixing it useful.
 # baddie-watch
 an attempt to fix the BAD WATCH by DSTIKE, and make it usable for non-programmers / hardware hackers